 One of the most popular essential oils to infuse in skincare products, culinary creations and diffusers is Lavender oil.
 When it’s copper distilled lavender essential oil retains its purest form.
 Applying this dynamite healer directly to your skin is the quickest pathway to receiving its therapeutic properties.
 Inhalation through the air or directly from your essential oil bottle is another option.
 Put into a diffusor, it will clean the air in your home or office space thanks to its antibacterial nature.
 It can have a calming and uplifting effect on your mood as well.
 Again, what’s not to love about lavender?!

-CHECK OUT our beautiful varieties of lavender and how we hung bouquets to dry in an old rustic shed and even made chamomile/lavender farm tea!
+Check out our beautiful varieties of lavender and how we hung bouquets to dry in an old rustic shed.

 Lavender Honey Goats Milk Ice Cream!!!